 Schreiber was a good organiser, an active canvasser and ‘a forcible speaker’, pitching his arguments well to his still small urban property-owning electorate.
 He railed against both the aristocratic fox-hunting activities of the Berkeleys and the threat of Liberal concessions to workers, catholics and nonconformists: “of all the existing forms of government, democracy is the lowest and worst” he declared, “Shall England abandon her Protestant Faith, her Established Church, the blessing she enjoys, for the evils offered to her clothed in the specious garb of Progressive Reform and Civil and Religious Liberty?”
 Religious opinion in the town swung strongly behind him.

 Tensions ran high at the 1865 poll.
-Schreiber had to dodge rotten eggs and dead cats at the hustings but the violence got worse and a Liberal runner was shot dead by one of his supporters.
+Schreiber had to dodge rotten eggs and dead cats at the hustings but the violence got worse and a Liberal runner was shot dead by a Tory supporter.
 Amidst riotous scenes the Tories squeaked victory by 28 votes and promptly had their windows broken by a radical mob.
 Schreiber astutely left the windows unrepaired for many weeks.
 He then successfully fought off accusations of bribery in the now customary election petition to take his seat in the Commons where he continued to argue forcefully against the extension of the vote to the poor.

 It must have been a bitter blow to the local Conservatives that a man of such great political talents stood down at the next election only three years later, to ‘abandon the quest of politics for that of porcelain’, a passion he shared with Charlotte.
 He returned to Parliament for Poole in 1880 but died in Lisbon in 1884.
 After his death, Charlotte donated all 1800 of the 18th century English china pieces they had amassed together in his memory to the South Kensington Museum – now the V&A – who still regard it as ‘unparalleled’.